-Members of Council and Advisory Committees are entitled to reimbursement for expenditure on travel and expenses incurred on PSI business and for costs of accommodation and subsistence within rates determined by the Department of Public Expenditure, NDP Delivery and Reform as set out in the PSI's Travel and Subsistence Policy.
+Members of Council and Advisory Committees are entitled to reimbursement for expenditure on travel and expenses incurred on PSI business and for costs of accommodation and subsistence within rates determined by the Department of Public Expenditure and Reform.

 The PSI adheres to the guidelines covering payment of fees to the Chairpersons and Directors of State Bodies.
 The Annual Report of the PSI includes a schedule of the fees and aggregate expenses paid to Council Members.